-I have noticed over the years, a growing effort to find genetic causes for why some people get fat easier that others.
+I have noticed over the years, a growing effort to find genetic causes for why some people get fat easier than others.
 Certainly, in the end, every facet of our lives has a genetic basis.
-What I detect however, is a desire to single out genetics in particular as a major reason for obesity (1).
+What I detect however, is a trend to single out genetics in particular as a major reason for obesity (1).

 Why Not ‘Just Say No’?

 Highlighting genetics as a major reason for obesity conveniently circumvents addressing the free will ‘just say no’ dogma.
-Perhaps challenging the free will myth directly is still too culturally risky.
-Truth is, genetics and circumstances pretty much account for every aspect of human nature, or at least the obvious worldly aspects.
+Perhaps challenging the free will myth directly is too risky, culturally speaking.
+Truth is, genetics and circumstances pretty much account for every aspect of human nature, or at least the observable tangible ones.

 My response to the obesity issue has often been, “Just go to Ethiopia, and see how many fat people you see”.
 In all my travels, I only saw obese people aplenty in wealthy, well-fed countries.
 Simply put, the amount you eat will make you fat if that consumption exceeds the calories you burn.
-Is this not simply biochemistry?
+Is this not simply biology?
 When the energy in exceeds energy out, it gets stored as fat.
-Some burn more energy (higher metabolic rate) than others, and so they can eat more without putting on the pounds.
-The others are simply taking in more than their body needs and end up storing the excess as fat (for a rainy day that never comes).
+Some people burn more energy (higher metabolic rate) than others do, and so they can eat more without gaining weight.
+Others are simply taking in more than their body needs and thus storing the excess as fat… for a rainy day that never comes now.

 Getting older has a sure-fire effect on one’s metabolic rate.
 That is nature’s safeguard in the wild; an older animal can’t hunt or gather as vigorously as a younger one, so nature lowers their metabolism, which lowers their daily caloric requirement.
-That is great if you’re living in the wild, but usually just the opposite for anyone living in the affluent circumstances of civilization.
+That is great if you’re living in the wild, but problematic for anyone living in the affluent circumstances of civilization.

 Yes, It is Genetic

 We are not different from other animals in regards to eating tasty food.
-When dairy cows are given unbridled access to rich tasty feed (alfalfa, sorghum) they will eat, and eat, and eat until it kills them.
-They did not evolve to eat such rich food.
-Constant eating in the wild is self-limiting in natural ways so they never over eat.
+When dairy cows are given unbridled access to rich tasty feed (alfalfa, sorghum) they will eat continuously until it kills them.
+Grazing in the wild is self-limiting in natural ways so they never over eat.
 Cows did not evolve to eat such rich food.
 Likewise, we did not evolve to eat nor have access to the rich food we consume now.